samuel032khoury/OOD_Group/HW05/README.md

 ## Controller

 The Controller is in charge of commands user inputs in and interacts with the view so that the view can correctly render feedback messages.
 Any additional command can be added by 1) first implementing the `ICommand` interface (or extending the current `ACommand` abstract class), and 2) putting the new command into the supported map by extending the current `ImageProcessControllerImpl` class.
 The controller is also designed to be open for more file types.
 To support a new suffix of an image, simply 1) implements ILoader (how to load an image, i.e., how to convert a particular image file to a 2-D color array), 2) implements IWriter (how to save an image, i.e., how to convert back given a 2-D Color array to the target file type), and finally 3) add the two implementations to `availableSuffix` map in the `AManager<T>` by directly or indirectly extends it.
 The `provide` method will supply the controller with a suitable way to convert back and forth from the human-readable file type to machine-processable data type.

 ---

-## How to Run

-#### Command Line Level Input

-- If one wants to have a text-based script as input, they should put "-f" for the first argument, indicating they will pass a (f)ile to the program.
-The file path should be the second argument.
-- If one wants to interact with the program by typing command in the program, they should put no argument in the command line, indicating they will manually manage and process the image.

-##### Error Handling

-- Insufficient command line level arguments will cause a system level exception with alerting message, user have to run the program again with correct inputs.

-#### Program Level Input

-- Supported Commands
-  - Currently, this program supports the following commands, and user must follow the syntax to use them.
-    - load [source] [name]

-    - save [dest] [name]

-    - brighten [var] [name] [name for modified]

-    - darken [var] [name] [name for modified]

-    - [red/green/blue/value/intensity/luma]-component [name] [name for modified]

-    - [horizontal/vertical]-flip  [name] [name for modified]

-    - blur  [name] [name for modified]

-    - sharpen  [name] [name for modified]

-    - greyscale  [name] [name for modified]

-    - sepia  [name] [name for modified]

-    - size

-      \# This will inform users the size of the library.
-  - Commands above can be typed in line by line, with comment line starts with `#` be ignored.
-User can also give multiple command on the same line, using splitter `&` to separate.
-In this case, the command will be executed linearly, and if one fails, the error message will be thrown immediately and no longer process the remaining commands, asking users to correct the syntax and try again.
-  - Notes: multiple spaces between arguments are allowed and will be ignored, number of arguments need to be exact, both extra/insufficient input will cause a complaint from the program.

-- †Quit Command

-  - To minimize the chance that user accidentally quit the program or throw away the unperformed operations, we ask user to use the capitalized `QUIT ` to quit the program, and this operation has to be the **last** argument on a line.

-- **Graders: can run the program followed by `-f ImageProcScript.txt` to run the script, or can also use `-m` to run the program and manually input commands provided.**

-##### Error Handling - All the following will cause a complaint from the program.
-The program will print specific informative message without quitting itself and allows users to try again.

-- Insufficient arguments for a command.
-- Too many arguments  for a command.
-- User types in an unknown command.
-- User doesn't specify the type of the image file when loading.
-- User gives an invalid fail name which starts with "." and immediately followed by a file type when loading.
-- User load an image with unsupported image type.
-- User provide an image that cannot be found from the machine's file system.
-- User try to process a non-existing file in the library.
-- When darkening/brightened an image, users fail to specify the value they want to adjust.
-- Try to save a file to a read-only directory.
-- Save is interrupted.

----